jervaise/DotMaster/README.md

 - Type `/dm` or `/dotmaster` to open the configuration panel
 - Type `/dmdebug` to open the debug console or access debug options
 - Click the minimap button to quickly toggle the "Find My Dots" window
-- Configure which spells to track in the Spells tab
+- Configure which spells to track in the Tracked Spells tab
 - Customize colors and visual options in the General tab

 ## For Developers